• Home

 ↓ Jump to Recipe

-Crisp, baked tofu coated in a sweet, smoky sauce and paired with black eye peas, greens, and rice for a hearty, comforting meal that is sure to please!
+Think tofu doesn't taste good?
+Try these delicious Smoky Tofu Black-Eyed Pea Bowls.
+This tofu is baked until crispy and coated in a sweet, smoky sauce and then paired with black-eyed peas, greens, and rice for a hearty, comforting meal that is sure to please.

-These Smoky Baked Tofu Black Eye Pea Bowls are the result of the long standing tradition in the South to eat black eye peas and greens on New Year's to ensure good fortune in the coming year.
+These Smoky Tofu Black-Eyed Pea Bowls are the result of the long standing tradition in the South to eat black-eyed peas and greens on New Year's to ensure good fortune in the coming year.
 We're not big into superstitions, but this is one we usually partake in.
-It's not that we necessarily think it will make a difference, but because its just good food.
+It's not that we necessarily think it will make a difference, but because it's good food.

-First, let's talk about tofu a little bit.
 Tofu often gets a bum rap and I can only assume it's because of poor preparation.
-If you're unfamiliar with tofu and it's qualities, it's not difficult to end up with a less than appetizing bite.
+If you're unfamiliar with tofu and its qualities, it's not difficult to end up with a less than appetizing bite.
 So, lets get aquatinted, shall we?

 There are two things about tofu that make all the difference when it comes to achieving the best results, the taste and texture.
 And yet these are the two things a lot of tofu newbies get wrong.